-This guide is up-to-date as of version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.
+This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Table of Contents

 Section 1: Amiibo Overview / Pros & Cons

-In the competitive amiibo metagame, Rosalina has a lot going for her.
+Rosalina has a lot going for her.
 Luma is a huge asset to her utility, magnifying her attack power by a considerable amount and providing an obstacle that can be tough for opponents to play around.
 Luma aids Rosalina in racking up damage with her infinite jab and tilts and adds to her KO potential by boosting the power of her smash attacks.
 Furthermore, if Rosalina’s shield is broken, Luma can still attack to prevent opponents from landing the finishing blow.
 Rosalina also has a great recovery in her up special, Launch Star, which grants high vertical and horizontal distance in any direction.

 However, Rosalina is not without her flaws.
-She’s the fourth lightest character in Super Smash Bros., proving easy to KO and making other top-tier amiibo with high damage outputs (such as Bowser, Ganondorf, and Lucario) very threatening.
+She’s the fourth lightest character in Super Smash Bros., proving easy to KO and making fighters with high damage outputs (such as Bowser, Ganondorf, and Lucario) very threatening.
 Rosalina is also much weaker without the assistance of her Luma – it takes around fifteen seconds for another Luma to respawn, and in that time span, Rosalina will have a harder time keeping opponents away.
 Without Luma to help her, she won’t be inflicting much damage and could miss crucial knockouts.

 In spite of her top-tier status, Rosalina hasn’t had a lot of representation in the amiibo metagame.
 However, the results she does have are top-notch, leaving most trainers with the notion that she’s definitely among the fifteen best amiibo available.
 Training a Rosalina amiibo can be daunting due to her immense individuality as a character, but she has many strengths that are entirely unique to her.